DILEMMA WORKS

 Low spending power, high stakes

-Perhaps the most underappreciated reason for China’s super app boom is economic.
-In the early days of mobile internet, Chinese consumers spent less online than their Western counterparts.
-Their lifetime value to a single-purpose app was low.
+In the early days of the mobile internet, and still today, Chinese consumers spent less online than their Western counterparts.
+Their lifetime value to a single-purpose app was low, especially when compared to the US.

 The response from platform companies was to offer more services per user—to raise revenue without needing more users.
 Once a customer joined an app, companies did everything they could to keep them there: integrating games, banking, travel, and shopping.